CodeModeYT/CodeModeYT/README.md

       </a>
 </p>

 I am CodeMode, a German student doing all kind of tech stuff for fun.
-I also share some of the stuff I do on YouTube, as well as a few funny videos about coding.
+I am currently working on the website of my school and a few smaller projects (and I am always trying out new things).

 <a>![CodeMode's GithHub stats](https://github-readme-stats.vercel.app/api?username=CodeModeYT&show_icons=true&theme=github_dark&count_private=true&)</a>